pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1213 Big Effort's

+Today I continue to practice coding with Python and pandas, I use pandas library to create CSV reports and JSON objects.
+This days I practice a lot with manipulate CSV files.
+I had problems with Java and Apache Spark , I need to explore more Apache Spark.

 ##### Day 1212 Multitasking

 Today I was look for information about do multitasking.
 I notice that when I do X thing my brain is thinking in another thing, and I cannot retain right the information.
 I look for help in the web and I want to read a book about this problem.